foohyfooh/foohyfooh.github.io/_posts/2023-01-31-Fire-Emblem-Engage-Review.md

 The DLC option should not just go to the eShop.
 It should show a list of the DLC in the game with the ones you are missing greyed out with the option to go to the eShop or info about linking Fire Emblem Heroes.

 This game is missing the key features of a theatre mode which keeps track of all the movies and supports you have obtained across your various playthroughs.
 I expected it to be unlocked when I completed the story but was disappointed to see no such option.

+The Armory and Item Shops shouldn't have been separate since the Item Shop only had Staves and Tonics until you can get Master and Second Seals.
+It would have been much better to be able to get the necessary items for your units in a single shop and it would have reduced the levels you have to go down in the Marketplace menu when doing purchases in a chapter.

 The game should also keep track of the progress you made in the final chapter rather than reverting it.